Shrimpey/Outlined-Diffuse-Shader-Fixed/README.md

 ---

-**CustomOutline-CameraIndependent.shader** - Same as custom one, but it is the same width despite the distance to the camera.
+**CustomOutline-CameraIndependent.shader** - Same as custom one, but the outline is the same width despite the distance to the camera.

 ---

-**CustomOutline-ConstantWidth.shader** - Same as custom one, but it's width is constant despite the camera zoom.
+**CustomOutline-ConstantWidth.shader** - Same as custom one, but the outline is constant width despite the camera zoom.

 ---